Fabillotic/JWayland/README.md

 # JWayland
 ### Wayland JNI bindings for Java

 Note: This library is still experimental.
-It works when it works, but don't expect proper error handling yet
+Breaking changes will happen.
+You may run into SEGFAULTs, please report them.

 ## Features
 - Client + Server bindings